Domi12W/hello-world/README.md

 my first repo

 Hi!
-I'm in the very beginning of the journey in IT world and I was bitten by a coding bug already!
+I'm in the very beginning of the journey with IT and I was bitten by a coding bug already!
-Let's see how exciting it coul be! :)
+Let's see how exciting it could be! :)